MarvinTeichmann/KittiSeg/README.md

 ### Modifying Model & Train on your own data

 The model is controlled by the file `hypes/KittiSeg.json`.
 Modifying this file should be enough to train the model on your own data and adjust the architecture according to your needs.
 A description of the expected input format can be found [here](docu/inputs.md).
-I would advise to creat a new hype file `hypes/my_hype.json` for your input data and start trainining by running: `python train.py --hypes hypes/my_hype.json`

 For advanced modifications, the code is controlled by 5 different modules, which are specified in `hypes/KittiSeg.json`.